juanmespina/MoneyMonitor/README.md

 # MoneyMonitor
 Personal project for managing my family's expenses.
-It is possible to introduce expenses en two differents currencies because of the actual venezuelan messy economy where most people has to use national bolivares fuertes and american dollars
+It is possible to introduce expenses en two differents currencies because of the actual venezuelan messy economy where most people has to use national bolivares fuertes and american dollars.
+The database file and database connection parameters are in the db folder.